+- 8.1 This assessment has considered the adverse effects of the Dormington and Mordiford Group Neighbourhood Plan on the following National Network Sites

+- River Wye (including the River Lugg) SAC

+- 8.2 The neighbourhood area falls within the River Lugg catchment area and an Appropriate Assessment is being undertaken in light of recent comments from Natural England.

+- 8.3 The table within Appendix 3 show the detail of each policy and proposals assessed.

+- 8.4 After the screening of the 15 policies, 5 are concerned have potential adverse effects.

+- DM7 Housing

+- DM8 Site Allocations for Market Housing

+- DM9- Site Allocation for Rural Exception Housing

+- DM10- New Community Hall, Mordiford School

+- DM14- Rural Enterprise

+- DM15- Community Energy Schemes

-- 8.1 This assessment has considered the adverse effects of the Bartestree with Lugwardine Neighbourhood Plan on the following National Network Sites - River Wye (including the River Lugg) SAC - 8.2 The neighbourhood area falls within the River Lugg catchment area and an Appropriate Assessment is being undertaken in light of recent comments from Natural England. - 8.3 The table within Appendix 3 show the detail of each policy and proposals assessed. - 8.4 After the screening of the 15 policies, 5 are concerned have potential adverse effects. - BL2 Extensions to properties - BL3 Bartestree and Lugwardine Settlement Boundaries - BL5-Housing Site Allocations - BL13- Supporting Local Businesses - BL14-Redundant Rural Buildings - 8.5 The majority of these policies are not site allocations but have criteria to support development.
-They would all require a further planning application. - 8.6 There are three small scale site allocations: all three of these sites have been assessed.
+- 8.5 The some of these policies are not site allocations but have criteria to support development.
+They would all require a further planning application. - 8.6 There are number of small scale site allocations: all of these sites have been assessed.
 It should be borne in mind that site allocations do not grant planning permission and all site allocations will be subject to a more detailed assessment at the planning application stage. - 8.7 The most significant issue is regarding water quality and these is the form the majority of the assessment of these policies. - 8.8 At this stage the appropriate mitigation measures can also be considered against each of the policies.
 The table with appendix 3 indicates where this has been the case.
-Herefordshire Council are investigate a wide range of mitigation measures and working with partners to resolve the current water quality issues within the Lugg catchment and are minded to the water quality within the Upper and Lower Wye catchment area. - 8.9 The revised NDP contains a specific policy requiring all developments to be nutrient neutral in Policy BL12 Water Quality in the River Lugg.
+Herefordshire Council are investigate a wide range of mitigation measures and working with partners to resolve the current water quality issues within the Lugg catchment and are minded to the water quality within the Upper and Lower Wye catchment area. - 8.9 The draft NDP contains a specific policy requiring all developments to be nutrient neutral in Policy DM4 River Wye Special Area of Conservation (SAC).
 The mitigation measures references within the document will be taken in account prior to any planning application. - 8.11 The mitigation measures referenced within the document could be expanded and refined prior to any planning permissions in association with the policies of this development plan are approved. - 8.12 The national nutrient neutrality and migration announced within the Ministerial Statement dated 20 July 2022 also demonstrate evidence that mitigation will be in place during the plan period of 2031. - 8.13 The results of this Appropriate Assessment indicate that there will not be a significant effect on the integrity of the River Wye (including River Lugg) SAC when the mitigation and avoidance measures have been taken into account.
 Outlined in section 6 and 7 of this assessment. - 8.14 Therefore it is concluded that there will not be any likely significant effects on the integrity of the River Wye (including River Lugg) SAC.